The Danish Pharmacovigilance Council

 The meetings are closed to the public, but the council may decide to call in third parties to discuss specific topics.

-Employees from the secretariat and other employees of the Danish Medicines Agency can attend the meetings to the extent the Chairman decides.
+Employees from the secretariat and other employees from the DKMA may attend the meetings to the extent the Chairman decides.

 Absence